jabrena/pml/README.md

-# spml
+# Prompt Markup Language

-System Prompt Markup Language
+The home of XML Schema for Prompt Markup Language and related Java Types